buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         :param slavepath: path of the artifact on the slave (can be a file or a directory), relative to workdir
-        :param storepath: destination path of the artifact on the storage server, relative to buildDir configured the Create*ArtifactStorage step of the same build.
+        :param storepath: destination path of the artifact on the storage server, relative to buildDir configured the IArtifactStorage named ``storageName`` in global config.
         :param kw: optional StorageManager backend parameters

         can be used by composite steps for uploading artifacts, return deferred that is